cgwire/gazu/docs/source/examples.md

 ## Introduction

-In this section we are going to describe through examples what is possible to do with Kitsu client.
-We assume here that the `gazu` module is properly imported and configured.
+In this section, we will describe through examples what is possible to do with the Kitsu client.
+We assume that the `gazu` module is imported correctly and configured.

 ## Get user todo list

-To get the todo list of the currently logged in user use the following code:
+To get the todo list of the currently logged-in user, use the following code:

 ```python
 tasks = gazu.user.all_tasks_to_do()
 ```

-## Post a comment / change task status
+## Post a comment/change task status

-To change task status, you have to post a new comment with the desired status.
+To change the task status, you have to post a new comment with the desired status.
-Comments without text are allowed too:
+Comments without text are allowed, too:

 ```python
 modeling = gazu.task.get_task_type_by_name("modeling")